Hybrid Tea Rose, Yellow Blend, Strickland, 1996

 The bloom color of St. Patrick is variable, and ranges from a pure yellow, to a golden yellow, pale yellow, and is often tinged with green, hence the name.
 The vast range of color on the St. Patrick rose appears to be influenced by the weather, the microclimate and the feeding regimen.

 The long, strong stems of St. Patrick have light green, disease resistant matte foliage, and the blooms don't seem to be bothered by aphids or thrips.
 St. Patrick is one of the few roses that will continue to bloom throughout the year even in the intense heat of summer.
 The 4-inch blooms have 26-40 petals arranged symmetrically, and have a light fragrance.
 St. Patrick makes a terrific landscape rose for any garden.

-St. Patrick is my favorite exhibition hybrid tea rose, having won 71 trophies for me since its introduction in 1996, including Queen, Court of Honor, English Box, Bouquets of 3, 6 and 12, Cycle of Bloom, Artist's Palette, Rose in a Picture Frame, Rose in a Bowl, District AARS, District Herb Swim, and even the Judge's Entry.
+St. Patrick is my favorite exhibition hybrid tea rose, having won 103 trophies (through 2015) for me since its introduction in 1996, including Queen, Court of Honor, English Box, Bouquets of 3, 6 and 12, Cycle of Bloom, Artist's Palette, Rose in a Picture Frame, Rose in a Bowl, District AARS, District Herb Swim, and even the Judge's Entry.
 St. Patrick not only has incredible exhibition form on long stems, but it has petal substance as strong as iron so it lasts a very long time (up to two weeks) as a cut flower.
 It also refrigerates well as it does not turn color, or lose its substance and shape under refrigeration.